 In recent years, we have continued to focus on the modernization of our fleet and the standardization of equipment.
 Oil and gas companies typically require modern helicopters that offer enhanced safety features and greater performance.
 In response to this demand, we have transformed our fleet significantly.
-Since the beginning of 2005, we have added 137 helicopters, disposed of 116 helicopters and reduced the average age of our owned fleet from 17 years to 12 years.
-As of December 31, 2015, 25% of our fleet was five years old or less.
-We spent \$60.1 million, \$106.7 million and \$110.1 million to acquire helicopters and other equipment in the years ended December 31, 2015, 2014 and 2013, respectively, primarily for heavy and medium helicopters.
+Since the beginning of 2005, we have added 139 helicopters, disposed of 125 helicopters and reduced the average age of our owned fleet from 17 years to 12 years.
+We spent \$39.2 million, \$60.1 million and \$106.7 million to acquire helicopters and other equipment in the years ended December 31, 2016, 2015 and 2014, respectively, primarily for heavy and medium helicopters, spare helicopter parts and building improvements.

-As of December 31, 2015, we had unfunded commitments of \$150.3 million, primarily pursuant to agreements to purchase helicopters, consisting of seven AW189 heavy helicopters, two S92 heavy helicopters and five AW169 light twin helicopters.
-The AW189 helicopters and S92 helicopters are scheduled to be delivered beginning in 2016 through 2018.
+As of March 1, 2017, we had unfunded commitments of \$115.6 million, primarily pursuant to agreements to purchase helicopters, consisting of five AW189 heavy helicopters, two S92 heavy helicopters and five AW169 light twin helicopters.
+The AW189 helicopters and S92 helicopters are scheduled to be delivered in 2017 through 2019.
 Delivery dates for the AW169 helicopters have not been determined.
-Approximately \$123.6 million of these commitments (inclusive of deposits paid on options not yet exercised) may be terminated without further liability other than aggregate liquidated damages of \$3.2 million.
-In addition, we had outstanding options to purchase up to an additional ten AW189 helicopters and two S92 helicopters.
-If these options were exercised, the helicopters would be delivered beginning in 2017 through 2018.
+Approximately \$102.1 million of these commitments (inclusive of deposits paid on options not yet exercised) may be terminated without further liability other than aggregate liquidated damages of \$2.5 million.
+In addition, we had outstanding options to purchase up to an additional ten AW189 helicopters.
+If these options were exercised, the helicopters would be delivered in 2019 and 2020.